"We are the Point of the Sword"

 7. Family Crisis Advocacy & Support Project (FCASP)

-Wilson Memorial United Methodist Church answers the call to arms by collaborating with DARMO to provide emergency shelter care services for Domestic Violence Survivors caught up in Institutional Fraud.
+Wilson Memorial United Methodist Church answers the call to action by collaborating with NLAC-DARMO to provide emergency shelter care services for Domestic Violence Survivors caught up in Non-profit and Institutional Fraud.
 You can follow the DARMO Task Force page on FaceBook for details.

 Check out our pictorials of Care House Ministry and the latest on the DayStar Regional Outreach Initiative.